-- (1) Internships generally include high-level research and study at a company (approximately at least two weeks). - (2) If you wish to obtain credits by an internship, consult with your supervisor, submit "Application for Science and Technology Internship" to Kyoumu at least one month prior to the first day of the month you intend to start internship and determine an advisor for Internship.
-You must also contact the Career Support Section for procedures beforehand. - (3) An internship must be completed before the application for conferment of degree (or a Ph.D.
-Qualifying Examination for those who select the Survey for Doctoral Research Plan).
-An achievement report must be submitted to the advisor for Internship and Kyoumu.
+- (1) Internships generally include high-level research and study at a company.
+Note that the duration of an internship with unit of accreditation must be approximately more than two weeks at a company/Institute, to add-up the durations with a few Internships cannot be approved. - (2) If you wish to obtain credits by an internship, consult with your supervisor, submit "Application for Science and Technology Internship" to Kyoumu at least one month prior to the first day of the month you intend to start internship and determine an advisor for Internship.
+You must also contact the Career Support Section for procedures beforehand. - (3) Since all the internship(s) must be accredited before application for conferment of degree (for those who select the Survey for Doctoral Research Plan, before the Ph.D.
+Qualifying Examination), complete it and submit achievement reports to the advisor for internship and Kyoumu one month prior to application for conferment of degree (for those who select the Survey for Doctoral Research Plan, one month prior to the Ph.D.
+Qualifying Examination).

 3.5 Ph.D.
-Qualifying Examination
+Qualifying Examination (QE)

-- (1) If you wish to select a Survey for Doctoral Research Plan, you must plan a doctoral research for the doctoral program, prepare and conduct a survey, and take the Ph.D.
+If you wish to select a Survey for Doctoral Research Plan, you must plan a doctoral research for the doctoral program, prepare and conduct a survey, and take the Ph.D.
 Qualifying Examination.
 You are expected to aspire to be a highly effective researcher and to exercise advanced research skills with firm fundamental knowledge acquired through a consistent five-year doctoral education.
 The following are the guidelines for the Ph.D.
-Qualifying Examination. - (2) The preliminary examination
+Qualifying Examination.